dannypsnl/reporter/README.md

 Reporter is inspired from [codespan](https://github.com/brendanzab/codespan).
 The purpose of this project is to create a util toolbox for compiler error reporting.

+WARNING: The project still in an early stage!

 ### API draft

 ```racket